Franklin Barbecue: Food

 Franklin Barbecue has been credited with leading the new-traditionalist barbecue movement.
 Their menu consists of pulled pork, pork ribs, sausages, turkey and brisket.
 For his Texas style brisket, Franklin uses post oak wood and Meyer Angus beef which is seasoned with salt and pepper.

 Awards and honors

 In Bon Appetit's July 2011 issue, editor Andrew Knowlton called Franklin Barbecue "the best BBQ in the country."
 In May 2015, Franklin Barbecue owner Aaron Franklin was awarded a James Beard Foundation Award for Best Chef: Southwest.
 He is the first chef who specializes in barbecue to be nominated, or receive, the award.
 In 2013, Franklin Barbecue was ranked first in Texas Monthly's "The 50 Best BBQ Joints" and was featured on the list again in 2017.
+In 2020 Aaron Franklin was inducted into the American Royal Barbecue Hall of Fame.

 Notable patrons

-Franklin Barbecue has attracted a number of famous visitors that includes President Barack Obama, David Chang, Anthony Bourdain, Gordon Ramsay, Jon Favreau, and Jimmy Kimmel.
+Notable patrons include Barack Obama, David Chang, Anthony Bourdain, Gordon Ramsay, Jon Favreau, and Jimmy Kimmel.